10 Things to Do in Amsterdam at Christmas

 2. Visit the museums that are still open

 Almost all stores, museums and restaurants in Amsterdam will be closed during the Christmas season (except in the most touristy areas).
-However, some of Amsterdam' s best museums are open for visitors during these dates as well, so you can combine your visit with other Christmas activities.
+However, some of Amsterdam' s best museums are open for visitors on those dates as well, so you can combine your visit with other Christmas activities.
 Here is a list of the main ones:

 3. Be impressed by Amsterdam's Christmas tree